RetroAchievements/docs/docs/guidelines/content/achievement-set-revisions.md

  ::: warning DISCUSSION ETIQUETTE
  Discussion threads should focus on constructive criticism and plan feedback.
 Any inappropriate behavior or personal attacks against the revision plan proposer will result in the user being removed from the thread.
  :::

+5. **Begin the Voting Phase** by creating a poll in the `#revision-voting` channel after the discussion period has ended.

+  - Whomever creates the poll must ping `@revision-voting`.
+And any active authors on the set (unless they waived the ping).
+  - A poll template is available in the pins.
+    - Tip: On discord, if pasting a copied template, before submitting the poll command, place your cursor on the end of each ping and select the user or role to ensure it is active and will send out the notification.
+  - Voting shall be set to a duration of 3 days (72 hours).
+  - Voting may not be anonymous.
+  - Poll should summarize the proposal, link to the game page, and link to the plan in the discussion thread.
+  - Edits to plans after the poll has been created will render the poll null and void and a new discussion must take place.
+  - Once the poll is created, link to the poll in the discussion thread as a new comment and as an edit in the comment that links to the forum post.
+  - After the end of the poll, if a 60% majority was reached, the revision passes and may proceed.

 ::: info ANONYMOUS REVISION PROPOSALS
 If desired, a developer can choose to propose a revision plan while remaining anonymous throughout the voting process.
 Simply contact a mod or admin to request that the plan be presented on your behalf.